Retrieval Augmented Time Series Forecasting: CONCLUSION

-In this paper, we have introduced the RAF framework for time-series foundation models which leverages retrieval-augmentation and fine-tuning to enhance forecast accuracy.
+In this paper, we have introduced the RAF framework for time series foundation models, which leverages retrieval augmentation and fine-tuning to enhance forecast accuracy.
 By incorporating external, domain-specific knowledge during inference through retrieval, RAF provides substantial improvements in both probabilistic and point forecasting tasks.
-Furthermore, we have explored two variations: Naive RAF, which uses TSFMs as black boxes without modifying their weights, and Advanced RAF, which fine-tunes models for enhanced retrieval integration.
+Furthermore, we have validated the generality of RAF across four TSFMs—Chronos (Mini/Base), Moirai, TimesFM, and Lag-Llama—observing consistent improvements in both WQL and MASE.
+Finally, we have explored two variants: Naive RAF, which uses TSFMs as black boxes without modifying their weights, and Advanced RAF, which fine-tunes models for enhanced retrieval integration.
+We have evaluated the performance of both Naive and Advanced RAF across diverse datasets and settings.

-We have evaluated the performance of both Naive and Advanced RAF on 11 diverse datasets, grouped into two distinct benchmarks, each with varying context and prediction lengths.
 Our experimental results demonstrate that both Naive and Advanced RAF outperform the standard baseline approach on average.
-These findings highlight the flexibility and robustness of the RAF framework in improving time-series forecasting performance, particularly in scenarios that require adapting to varying historical data contexts and forecasting needs.
+These findings highlight the flexibility and robustness of the RAF framework in improving time series forecasting performance, particularly in scenarios that require adapting to varying historical data contexts and forecasting needs.
 Importantly, our study has also revealed that model size matters: Chronos Mini fails to solve simple synthetic retrieval tasks and larger models benefit more from retrieval-augmented forecasting both in synthetic and real experiments.
-As a future perspective, we propose expanding the RAF framework to handle multi-channel predictions and retrieve multiple samples from external sources.
-Combining these retrieved samples in a structured manner could further enhance the models' forecasting capabilities, particularly in complex, multi-variate time-series scenarios, and improve adaptability across diverse data domains.
+As a future perspective, we propose expanding the RAF framework to handle multi-channel predictions.